Am I a Good Candidate for Accelerated Orthodontics?

 In our fast-paced society, we want everything instantaneously so the thought of a wearing braces for a couple of years probably seems like a tortuous proposition.
 While good things like a beautiful smile are certainly worth waiting for, what if you could speed up the teeth straightening process?

 Accelerated Orthodontics is when additional treatment is added to the braces to help get you to a straighter, more beautiful smile.
-There are different types of accelerated orthodontics that your orthodontist can offer you.
+There are a few different types of accelerated orthodontics that your orthodontist can offer you.

 AcceleDent is a FDA-cleared medical device that you can use at home to stimulate the bone remodeling needed to properly align your teeth.
 The SoftPulse technology used in the device allows a consistent gentle pressure to be applied to the teeth.
 This pressure in conjunction with the pressure being asserted by the braces allows the repositioning of teeth to happen more quickly.
 Most patients see results after using it for just 20 minutes a day.
 You can cut your treatment length almost in half with this device.

 How does it work: You insert the mouthpiece attached to the lightweight device around your braces or aligners.
 AcceleDent also contains a usage indicator that tracks how many sessions and how many minutes per session you have worn the device.
 This data can also easily be shared with your orthodontist.
 This device is only available by prescription from your orthodontist.